saylesss88/privacy-book/src/android/RethinkDNS_Guide.md

 > properly anonymized through Tor and Quad9.
 As long as you don't see your
 > actual ISP's servers in the results, your setup is working as intended.

-Now you can add more apps that would benefit from anonymity such as FairMail, RSS feeds, and crypto wallets.
+Now you can add more apps that would benefit from anonymity such as FairEmail, RSS feeds, and crypto wallets.
 I believe for Signal, it requires that you to set up the SOCKS5 proxy to work correctly which is pretty straightforward.